 Wattage: 14.4W

-Ideal for camping, commuting or trips to the gym, this powerful cordless gadget from Ninja makes light work of blitzing and blending on the go.
+This powerful cordless gadget makes light work of blitzing and blending on the go.
 Included in the box is a USB-C rechargeable motor base and charging cord, a 530ml blending cup, a sip lid with a handle, a cup cover, and a blade cover.
-It has a smart-looking, compact build, too, and the cup and lid are both dishwasher-safe.
+The cup and lid are also dishwasher-safe.

-You'll need to charge the Ninja Blast for at least two hours before first use, but the cord was frustratingly short and didn't have a plug – you'll need your own USB plug or a multi-port hub to connect it to the mains.
-Once the blender is ready to go, a solid purple light emits from around the 'start/stop' button on the front.
-We'd also advise holding on to the manual, as it contains key information on what each colour means (a flashing orange light, for instance, means the blades are blocked).
+It needs to be charged for at least two hours before first use, and you'll need your own USB plug or a multi-port hub to connect it to the mains.
+We'd advise holding on to the manual, as it contains key information on what each colour means (a flashing orange light around the start/stop button, for instance, means the blades are blocked).

 KitchenAid K400 blender